basil-ladder/basil/rules.md

   * *RESET* - Clear the directory on the next update (note: this will only delete the first time the new update is received)
   * *PB-KEY-\<KeyId\>* - Publish the read directory, compressed and encrypted.
 This will use the key (given by KeyId - without white space) with the given key id (or fingerprint, or long id), downloaded from a public PGP keyserver (pgp.mit.edu).
 Using that the read directory will be compressed to `7z` file and then encrypted.
 Read directories are currently published once a day.
 For example: PB-KEY-ABCD01234 for the key id `ABCD0124`.
   * *PUBLISH-READ* - Publish the read directory, compressed but not encrypted.
 Please note that anyone can download the file and see what your bot wrote/learned.
+  * *MAP-POOL:<Pool>;<Pool>...* - Add this if you want to support additional map pools.
+Ie. `MAP-POOL:2019Season1` to support the current human ladder map pool besides SSCAIT's pool.
+Note: Your bot is always expected to work on SSCAIT maps and any map pool you add here.

 [SSCAIT]: https://sscaitournament.com/